-You can find many apps developed by Owncloud team and many volunteers in owncloud apps repository.
+You can find many apps for ownCloud in owncloud apps repository.
 You can also write the apps for Owncloud and submit in the repository .
-It will be great help to Owncloud community.
+It will be great help to owncloud community.

 Installing Owncloud 6 on Ubuntu 14.04 LTS Server (Trusty Tahr)